DefectDojo/django-DefectDojo/docs/features.rst

 9. Visual Code Grepper XML or CSV
 10. OWASP Dependency Check XML
 11. Retire.js JavaScript Scan JSON
+12. Node Security Platform JSON
-12. Generic Findings in CSV format
+13. Generic Findings in CSV format

 The importers analyze each report and create new Findings for each item reported.
 DefectDojo collapses duplicate